NeoResearch/nef-learn/index.markdown

 ### NVM Stack Items

-NeoVM supports five different types of stack items.
+NeoVM supports seven different types of stack items.
 * Integers: which are in fact Big Integers with positive/negative values limited to 32-bytes (or 256 bits)
 * Byte Arrays: general byte arrays
 * Booleans: a true/false value